iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 #### `GPIO`

 The `GPIO` line defines a physical GPIO pin that shall be in use.
 It consists of a unique ID, the pin number, whether this pin should be treated as `DIGITAL` or `ANALOG`; which changes whether it should be treated as a single bit or multiple, whether this pin is exclusively for input (`I`) or output (`O`), and the optional description.
-NOTE: pin will not be verified if it is necessarily usable as digital or analog, refer to board pin-out to confirm it has digital, analog read and/or write capabilities.

 In this context, input means that the physical pin can only be read and output means that the physical pin can only be set.
+However, both input and output pins will store a buffer value that can be read, this allows to keep track of both their states.

+**NOTE:** `GPIO`s can only be set to, at most, a 32 bit integer pin will not be verified if it is necessarily usable as digital or analog, refer to board pin-out to confirm it has digital, analog read and/or write capabilities.

 #### `VIRT`